passingthru67/workspaces-to-dock/README.md

 Changelog:
 ----------
+v3

+- Reworked the code for adding/removing workspaces.
+Not only fixed the firefox issue, but also made displaying workspaces smoother and more consistant with Gnome Shell behavior.
+- Intellihide enhancement added to dodge resulting icons from Gnome Shell search panel.

 v2

-- Scrolling over dock now switches workspaces.
+- Scrolling the mouse wheel over the dock now switches workspaces.
 - Intellihide enhancements added to dodge Gnome Shell panel and messsagetray popup menus.

 v1

-- Initial extension based on the dash-to-dock v10 code.
+- Initial extension based on the dash-to-dock v10 code (https://github.com/micheleg/dash-to-dock).

 Features Planned:
 -----------------
-- Option to select which monitor to place dock on
+- Preferences option to choose which monitor to place workspaces dock onto
 - RTL support